Aska/ctf/picoctf.com/2017/level_02/Reverse Engineering/2 - Programmers Assemble/Readme.md

                            |
 ```

+We know that in order to call `good`, we must have:
+>%ebx = 0xf5f8

-Given the content of `loop`, we want to solve the following equation in such a way that `%ebx` equal 1:
+Thus, given the content of `loop`, we want to solve the following equation:
 >%ebx   = %ecx * %eax

-But we know that in order to call `good`, we must have:
->%ebx = 0xf5f8

-Now we can simplify:
+We can simplify:
 >0xf5f8 = 0x8 * %eax
 >%eax = 0xf5f8 / 0x8
 %eax  = 0x1ebf